Neeraj Chopra’s Inspirational Story

 The 2020 Tokyo Olympics was India’s best performance, with seven medals in various sports events.
 From boxing to badminton, wrestling to weight lifting, a medal in hockey after long 40 years, and even our first in athletics.
-This is the success story of India’s pride, Olympics gold medallist Neeraj Chopra, who created history in the 2020 Tokyo Olympics with a great throw of 87.58m and won India’s first gold medal in Javelin Throw.
+This is the success story of Olympic gold medallist Neeraj Chopra.
+Who created history in the 2020 Tokyo Olympics with a great throw of 87.58m and won India’s first gold medal in the Javelin Throw.

 This is Neeraj’s transformational yet motivational journey from being a fat boy to being the 1st Indian to bring gold in athletics.